SeaOfNodes/Simple/chapter10/README.md

 The equivalence aliasing makes it possible to optimize following scenarios:

-* Store followed by another Store to the same field inside an object; the first Store is redundant
+* Store followed by another Store to the same field inside an object; the first Store is redundant if there are no other references to the first Store
-* Load followed by a Store to a field inside an Object; if the object itself does not escape then the Store can be eliminated
+* Load followed by a Store to a field inside an Object; the Load can be eliminated and the input value of the Store passed through.

 Both of these examples are illustrated in the example below: